samaradel/www_threefold/www.threefoldtoken.com/content/faq/threefold-technology-faq.md

 - [**Rivine.io**](https://github.com/rivine)
     - The Rivine.io blockchain is a distributed, “proof of stake” blockchain.
 As a multi-chain platform, Rivine.io is not constrained in terms of scalability and slow transaction processing times - also Rivine.io does not consume impossible amounts of energy
 - [**ItsYou.Online**](https://github.com/itsyouonline)
     - Itsyou.online is a  secure identity management platform.
-Its relevance as an identity management tool extends far beyond Tokens and buying and selling IT capacity.
+Its relevance as an identity management tool extends far beyond Tokens and buying and selling Internet IT capacity.

 ### ​How was our technology developed?